johnmiddleton12/storage-dapp/README.md

 ### To-Do

 - [ ] Fix bug where you need a file to exist to estimate gas, too large files don't work for some reason (add this to contract constructor?)
+- [ ] Hash the file content, use this as file name?
 - [ ] Set up 2d byte32 arrays for large files in contract
 - [ ] Figure out optimal transaction size for gas & file storage
 - [ ] Make frontend for viewing files in contract by name, listing available ones